Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry/README.md

 `endpoint` of your Schema Registry resource and a `credential`.
 The Schema Registry client uses Azure Active Directory credentials to authenticate.

-#### Using an Azure Active Directory Credential

-Client API key authentication is used in most of the examples, but you can also authenticate with Azure Active Directory using the [Azure Identity library][azure_identity].
+You can authenticate with Azure Active Directory using the [Azure Identity library][azure_identity].
 To use the [DefaultAzureCredential][defaultazurecredential] provider shown below, or other credential providers provided with the Azure SDK, please install the